tulXoro/Demon-Bluff-Reveal-Dilemma-mod/README.md

 ## New Roles

-### Auditor

-Good Villager.
-Pick two unrevealed characters.
-Heal 2 for each non-Auditor villager you selected.

 ### Saboteur
+    - Good Outcast

-Good Outcast.
-Deals **4** damage to the player when revealed.
-Disguises as a random Villager.
+    - Deals 4 damage when revealed
+    - Disguises as random villager

 ### Shroud
+    - Evil Demon

-Evil Demon.
-Deals 1 damage everytime the player reveals a card while it is alive.
+    - Deals damage for each card revealed while alive
+    - Lies and Disguises

+### Auditor
+    - Good Villager
+    - Pick 2 characters.
+Heal 2 for each villager (not including themself) selected.
+    - Registers as a random outcast.

 ### Martyr (WIP)